mvangin/reactBookLibrary/README.md

-# reactTodoApp_capstone
-BookLibrary project published to github pages, using local storage.
-Published at: https://mvangin.github.io/reactBookLibrary/
+Used React and local storage to create a booklibrary.
+Published to github pages at: https://mvangin.github.io/reactBookLibrary/